luickk/AiPoweredGameOfLife/README.md

 The idea is to iterate over different fitness parameters to find the most interesting form of autonomous life.

 Intersting parameters:
-- Kolmogorov complexity <br>
+- Simple complexity <br>
-The Kolmogorov complexity parameter represents the amounts of operations (rules) applied per game.
+The simpleComplexity parameter represents the amounts of operations (rules) applied per game.
-It represents the [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) for a certain match field.
+It represents the complexity for a certain match field.
 Maximizing for this parameter probably equals in an absolutely chaotic system since only increasing the complexity is not really helpfull to find stable life.

 - Entropy // todo <br>